 Since learning Smalltalk at KTH in around 1994 - we used VisualWorks 1.0 IIRC - I have been deeply in love with both the language, its mindset and the community with all its diversity.
 During many years I was very active in the Squeak community and I have also been using Pharo for various development tasks.

-Today in 2014 I would say Pharo is the leading open source Smalltalk dialect, sharing lots of resources with its ancestor, Squeak, especially the Cog VM that enables Pharo and Squeak to still be competitive alternatives.
-At 3DICC we are using Squeak 4.x for Terf itself, both client and server.
-And we use Pharo for some internal tools.
+Today in 2019 I would say Pharo is the leading open source Smalltalk dialect, sharing lots of resources with its ancestor, Squeak, especially the Cog VM, these days going under the name OpenSmalltalk, that enables Pharo and Squeak to still be competitive alternatives.

 Good Design: A system should be built with a minimum set of unchangeable parts; those parts should be as general as possible; and all parts of the system should be held in a uniform framework.